Ngā ratonga Kapua

 Recommendations

-The evidential value of information and records may be affected if appropriate audit trails and descriptions of management processes performed on records while in cloud systems are not maintained.
+The evidential value of your information and records may be affected if appropriate audit trails and descriptions of any management processes performed on them while in cloud systems, are not maintained.

 Key questions